tonydev-ml/pln-inflation/README.md

 ## Data source

-All data comes from the [Statistics Poland (formerly known in English as Central Statistical Office; Główny Urząd Statystyczny)](https://stat.gov.pl/obszary-tematyczne/ceny-handel/wskazniki-cen/wskazniki-cen-towarow-i-uslug-konsumpcyjnych-pot-inflacja-/roczne-wskazniki-cen-towarow-i-uslug-konsumpcyjnych/) and is therefore limited to years between 1950 and 2020.
+All data comes from the [Statistics Poland (Polish: Główny Urząd Statystyczny)](https://stat.gov.pl/obszary-tematyczne/ceny-handel/wskazniki-cen/wskazniki-cen-towarow-i-uslug-konsumpcyjnych-pot-inflacja-/roczne-wskazniki-cen-towarow-i-uslug-konsumpcyjnych/) and is therefore limited to years between 1950 and 2020.
 However due to redenomination of Polish złoty in 1995 this package is currently limited to years between 1995 and 2020.

 ## Prior art and motivation